-Amber observed that the traditional school system was not preparing children for the 21st century workplace, and she wanted her children to have unique opportunities to flourish academically, socially, and emotionally.
+Amber observed that the traditional school system was not preparing children for the 21st-century workplace, and she wanted her children to have unique opportunities to flourish academically, socially, and emotionally.
 Amber had traveled the world, often with kids in tow, and was working hard to bring an international perspective to her family.
-She decided to create a charter school that would value the whole child and prepare learners to be critical thinkers, problem solvers, and well-adapted global citizens who ultimately grow into self-sufficient entrepreneurs and leader.
+She decided to create a charter school that would value the whole child and prepare learners to be critical thinkers, problem-solvers, and well-adapted global citizens who ultimately grow into self-sufficient entrepreneurs and leaders.

 But she needed a partner.
 She posted a job solicitation seeking a “Founding Charter School Principal” for what would eventually become Santa Clarita Valley International School (SCVi), iLEAD’s founding campus.
-And that’s how, through a combination of luck and serendipity, she met Dawn Evenson and SCVi’s founding story continued to unfold.
-Evenson, a devoted mom of three with decades of teaching and administrative experience, was on her own journey to create a learner-centered, personalized education environment.
+And that’s how, through a combination of luck and serendipity, she met Dawn Evenson.
+Evenson, a devoted mom of three with decades of teaching and administrative experience, was on her own journey to create a learner-centered, personalized educational environment.
 Dawn’s heart for families, combined with her experience in curriculum, instruction, and school leadership, quickly proved invaluable.
-The two forged a fast friendship and immediately set to work creating an innovative educational partnership devoted to nurturing all aspects of development from early childhood on through adulthood.
+The two forged a fast friendship and immediately set to work creating an innovative educational partnership devoted to nurturing all aspects of development from early childhood through adulthood.

 Affectionately known as “Danber,” Dawn and Amber are passionate about creating educational options for families that are innovative, engaging, and supportive.
-They opened SCVi in 2008 and have since successfully launched several other school sites, which would become what is known today as the network of iLEAD Schools.
-Dawn and Amber’s compassionate, open leadership style enables families and educators the flexibility to collaborate to create viable solutions in all kinds of educational settings, ranging from independent study to classroom-based programs and everything in between.
+They opened SCVi in 2008 and have since successfully launched several other school sites in a network that would become known as iLEAD Schools.
+Dawn and Amber’s compassionate, open leadership style allows families and educators the flexibility to collaborate to create viable solutions in all kinds of educational settings, ranging from independent study to classroom-based programs and everything in between.